-If you’re an avid camper then you’ll know how stuffy a tent can get in the heat.
 If you’re an avid camper then you’ll know how stuffy a tent can become in warm weather.
 Even though tent ventilation is much improved with modern designs.
 Once that sun is high in the sky, a tent is much like a building, it can benefit from the wonders of air conditioning.

 We’ve reviewed the five of the best tent air conditioners.
 This should help you to consider which is best for your next camping vacation.
 It might seem a little excessive, using an air conditioner for a tent, but portable air conditioners are ideal for this job.